tidymodels/tidymodels.org/learn/develop/models/index.html.md

 :::

 The main hyperparameter is the number of subclasses.
-We'll name our function `discrim_mixture`.
+We'll name our function `discrim_mixture()`.

 ## Aspects of models

 Before proceeding, it helps to to review how parsnip categorizes models:

 * The model _type_ is related to the structural aspect of the model.
-For example, the model type `linear_reg` represents linear models (slopes and intercepts) that model a numeric outcome.
-Other model types in the package are `nearest_neighbor`, `decision_tree`, and so on.
+For example, the model type `linear_reg()` represents linear models (slopes and intercepts) that model a numeric outcome.
+Other model types in the package are `nearest_neighbor()`, `decision_tree()`, and so on.

 * Within a model type is the _mode_, related to the modeling goal.
-Currently the two modes in the package are regression and classification.
-Some models have methods for both models (e.g. nearest neighbors) while others have only a single mode (e.g. logistic regression).
+Currently the three modes in the package are regression, classification, and censored regression.
+Some models have methods for multiple modes (e.g. nearest neighbors) while others have only a single mode (e.g. logistic regression).

 * The computation _engine_ is a combination of the estimation method and the implementation.
 For example, for linear regression, one engine is `"lm"` which uses ordinary least squares analysis via the `lm()` function.
 Another engine is `"stan"` which uses the Stan infrastructure to estimate parameters using Bayes rule.